 This age is measured from the day the Declaration of Independence was adopted — July 4, 1776 — when the American colonies stated their independence from Britain.

-Every year since then, Americans have celebrated the Fourth of July as the nation's birthday, complete with fireworks, parades, and patriotic songs.
+Every year since then, Americans have celebrated the Fourth of July as the nation’s birthday with fireworks, parades, patriotic songs, and visits to iconic U.S. monuments that reflect the country’s long history.

 The United States is fast approaching its next monumental birthday: 2026 will mark the country’s 250th anniversary.
 Around the country, there are already initiatives to create commemorative activities for America’s 250th birthday.